Welcome

 This assignment helps you reflect on how you have developed the knowledge, skills, and attitudes from the unit Creating Multimedia for Teaching and Learning.

 You will demonstrate evidence that you can select, create, and integrate multimedia tools effectively in teaching and learning.
+Click on the assignment "Demonstrating Competency Achievement" to work on the assignment and submit it.

 Creating Multimedia Teaching Resources by Tanzanian Ministry of Education Science, and Technology is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.